SavCodes/TryHackMe/RootMe/Full_Attempt.md

 To see if there are any php-like file types that bypass the filter, I intercept the upload request using burpesuite.
 The request is forwarded to intruder, where the file extension is bruteforced using a list php-like extensions.

-Checking the intruder response `Length` for all file extensions tested and comparing them to the php extension response length. tells us which extensions will bypass the filter.
-We determine that `.php3`, `.php4`, `.php5`, `phtml`, and `.inc` are all accepted file extensions and have been successfully uploaded
+Checking the intruder response `Length` for all file extensions tested and comparing them to the php extension response length tells us which extensions will bypass the filter.
+We determine that `.php3`, `.php4`, `.php5`, `phtml`, and `.inc` are all accepted file extensions and have been successfully uploaded.

 Navigating to `/uploads` I can see the all files that successfully bypassed the php filter.
-To catch my shell I start a `netcat` listener on the port assigned in the php shell
+To catch my shell I start a `netcat` listener on the port assigned in the php shell.

 `nc -nlvp 1234`

 Upon opening the malicious php file I receive my reverse shell connection.
-To find the flag quickly I use the find command and redirect errors into /dev/null
+To find the flag quickly I use the find command and redirect errors into `/dev/null`.

 This could only be done because the file name we are looking for is provided in the question.

 `find / -name user.txt 2>/dev/null`

-The results show the file path is `/var/www/user.txt` and the contents are displayed using `cat
+The results show the file path is `/var/www/user.txt` and the contents are displayed using `cat`.

 #### Task 3.a: user.txt
 `Task 3.a Answer: THM{y0u_g0t_a_sh3ll}`